 Natalie also has some thoughts to share on this section.
 Here is her perspective:

 On page 37, Rev. Carter shares an article about giving up women’s pants written by Bethany Vaughn.
-It was originally published on the Beautiful Womanhood website (formerly called Ladies Against Feminism).
+It was originally published on the Beautiful Womanhood website formerly called Ladies Against Feminism (as of 2024, this site is defunct).
 When I visited the site today, I found it interesting that her article has since been taken down.
 Instead, I found the following paragraph on their Start Here page:

 “There is no uniform for women in Scripture, and there is a lot of room for creativity and freedom within the commands to be modest, pure, and feminine.
 We cannot hold others to a man-made standard of dress.
 If we have personal convictions about clothing, they must be grounded in God’s Word, and we must treat others with charity and grace.
 Not everyone has reached the same conclusions that we have, and we don’t shun women based upon outward appearances.”